RestoRect: Degraded Image Restoration via Latent Rectified Flow & Feature Distillation: Experiments

 \textbf{Ablation and Generalizability.} Figure \ref{fig:compare} presents the results of teacher model training under different ablation settings.
-The removal of auxiliary constraints, such as anisotropic diffusion and the polarized HVI color space loss, is shown in blue.
-In contrast, the ablation of SCLN and QK normalization from the transformer block is shown in red, where a standard layer normalization and vanilla QK computation are used instead, following \cite{he2023reti}.
+The removal of auxiliary constraints, such as anisotropic diffusion and the polarized \hyperref[ac]{HVI} color space loss, is shown in blue.
+In contrast, the ablation of \hyperref[ac]{SCLN} and \hyperref[ac]{QK} normalization from the transformer block is shown in red, where a standard layer normalization and vanilla \hyperref[ac]{QK} computation are used instead, following \citep{he2023reti}.
 As illustrated in green, the teacher model achieves the best performance with RestoRect when all proposed components are included.
-Table \ref{tab:ablation} further reports student model performance across different training and testing conditions on the LOL-v1, LOL-v2-real, and LOL-v2-synthetic datasets.
-In the table, '-FLEX' denotes models trained on the same dataset as the test set but without the FLEX loss.
-The FLEX training strategy demonstrates substantial improvements, with gains across all metrics compared to the full model results shown in Table \ref{tab:LLIE}.
+Table \ref{tab:ablation} further reports student model performance across different training and testing conditions on the \hyperref[ac]{LOL}-v1, \hyperref[ac]{LOL}-v2-real, and \hyperref[ac]{LOL}-v2-synthetic datasets.
+In the table, '-FLEX' denotes models trained on the same dataset as the test set but without the \hyperref[ac]{FLEX} loss.
+The \hyperref[ac]{FLEX} training strategy demonstrates substantial improvements, with gains across all metrics compared to the full model results shown in Table \ref{tab:LLIE}.
 Subsequent rows in Table \ref{tab:ablation} evaluate cross-dataset transfer, where models trained on one dataset are tested on another, highlighting their strong generalization capacity.
 These results demonstrate that models trained for a given task can effectively transfer knowledge and serve as strong initialization points for fine-tuning on other datasets.
-Figure \ref{fig:ablation} shows visual results for LLIE task with ablation of SCLN and QK Norm, Retinex Priors, FLEX loss, compared to full RestoRect architecture and Ground Truth.
-Figure \ref{fig:compare} also demonstrates the FID performance of RestoRect across different inference steps for the LLIE task.
-Our rectified flow formulation consistently outperforms \cite{he2023reti} DDIM across all LLIE datasets, generating restored image within 3-4 steps, making it ideal for real time applications.
+Figure \ref{fig:ablation} shows visual results for \hyperref[ac]{LLIE} task with ablation of \hyperref[ac]{SCLN} and \hyperref[ac]{QK} Norm, Auxiliary constraints, \hyperref[ac]{FLEX} loss, compared to full RestoRect architecture and Ground Truth.
+Figure \ref{fig:compare} also demonstrates the FID performance of RestoRect across different inference steps for the \hyperref[ac]{LLIE} task.
+Our rectified flow formulation consistently outperforms \citep{he2023reti} \hyperref[ac]{DDIM} across all \hyperref[ac]{LLIE} datasets, generating restored image within 3-4 steps, making it ideal for real time applications.